Functions

 Helper Function

-They contain expressions and statements that can compute values.
+They contain expressions and statements that can compute values, but cannot produce records.

-Helper functions cannot be called directly.
-Instead, they must be called by other functions.
+Helper functions cannot be called directly from outside the program.
+Instead, they are called by entry functions.

 a: field,